Hurricane Ophelia (2005): North Carolina

 Meandering along the coastline for three days, Ophelia was a prolonged rain and wind event for North Carolina.
 Despite its long duration, damage from the hurricane was less than anticipated.
 An initial insured damage estimate of $800 million, yielding an approximate $1.6 billion in total damage, was given soon after the storm.
 However, later assessments by the American Insurance Services Group gave an insured loss estimate of $35 million, yielding a total cost of $70 million.
 The National Centers for Environmental Information tabulated damage at $62 million.
 The state's agriculture industry suffered approximately $19.6 million in damage.
 Annual beach nourishment projects are credited with reducing the severity of damage from the hurricane.
 One indirect fatality was linked to the hurricane when a car hydroplaned on a rain-slicked road in Franklin County.
 East Carolina University political scientist Carmine Scavo indicated that as a reactionary response to Katrina, the state was "possibly overprepared" for the hurricane.
 At the storm's peak on September 14 to 15, over 240,000 customers were without power.
 By September 16, only 5,700 homes remained without power.

 The hurricane's eyewall battered coastal areas from Wilmington to Cape Hatteras for up to 36 hours from September 14 to 15.
 Hurricane-force wind gusts with near-hurricane-force sustained winds occurred in these areas.
 A peak two-minute sustained wind of 75 mph and a gust to 92 mph was observed at Cape Lookout.
 A gust to 93 mph was observed on Cedar Island.
 A six-minute sustained wind of 68 mph and gust to 79 mph was observed in Wrightsville Beach.
 Additionally, there was an unverified measurement of a gust to 103 mph in Davis.
 Tropical storm-force wind gusts extended as far as 100 mi (155 km) inland.
-Offshore, the Sanmar (callsign V2EX) measured sustained winds of 74 mph about 85 mi (140 km) east-southeast of Morehead City.
+Offshore, the ship Sanmar (callsign V2EX) measured sustained winds of 74 mph about 85 mi (140 km) east-southeast of Morehead City.